Laurel Kendall's Publications

 Chapters in books

-Forthcoming.
+2011.
 The Changsǔng Defined: The Curious Journey of a Korean Cultural Symbol.
 In Consuming Korean Tradition in Early and Late Modernity, ed.
 L. Kendall.
-Accepted for publication by U. of Hawaii Press.
+Honolulu: U. of Hawaii Press.
+Pp. 129-148.

 2009.
 The Global Reach of Gods and the Travels of Korean Shamans.
 In Transnational Transcendence: Essays on Religion and Globalization, ed.
 T. J. Csordas.
 Berkeley: University of California Press.
 Pp. 305-325.